 Intermediate resistance apple cultivars are Jonagold, Macoun, Melrose, Spartan, and King.
 Cultivars Pristine and Enterprise have both powdery mildew and scab resistance.

-- Apply nitrogen (5% urea) to leaves (on or off the tree) in fall to enhance decomposition of fallen leaves and make them more palatable to earthworms.
-The organic equivalent would be the application of 30% yeast extract.
+- Apply nitrogen (5% urea) plus an adjuvant to leaves (on or off the tree) in fall to enhance decomposition of fallen leavses and make them more palatable to earthworms.
+The organic equivalent would be the application of Organic Wet Betty (yucca extract) or 30% yeast extract.

 - Shred fallen leaves with a flail mower to help speed decomposition of infected leaves.